Dustin FEneley - writer / director / producer

 In 2006, his short film Snow premiered at the Cannes Film Festival in the Cinéfondation selection.
 Snow was further honoured that year by exhibition at the Pompidou Centre in Paris.
 In 2007, Dustin was the recipient of the Qantas Spirit of Youth Award for Moving Image, the leading awards in Australasia for emerging creative talent.
 In 2011, he was awarded the Filmmaker Grand Prix at the Sapporo International Short Film Festival in Japan for his body of work in short films.

 Dustin’s debut feature project Stray was selected for the Directors Lab of the Binger Filmlab in Amsterdam in 2012 and for CineMart at Rotterdam in 2013.
 Set in the Southern Alps of New Zealand, Stray had its World Premiere in Main Competition at the 2018 Moscow International Film Festival, where it won the Silver Saint George Award for Best Actor.
-Stray continues to screen and win awards at international film festivals and was theatrically released in New Zealand in 2018 in over 40 cinemas, garnering widespread critical acclaim and heralded as the best New Zealand film of the year.
+Stray continues to screen and win awards at international film festivals.
+Stray was theatrically released in New Zealand in 2018 in over 40 cinemas, garnering strong box office, widespread critical acclaim and heralded as the best New Zealand film of the year.

 Dustin is an alumni of Melbourne International Film Festival's Accelerator programme and Script to Screen's FilmUp programme.
 He has been a selector and mentor for Script to Screen's Short Film Lab and has taught undergraduate courses in filmmaking.
 Dustin is a dual citizen of Australia and New Zealand, currently based in Melbourne.